eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::ObjectFranchisebrokerApi;
 use EzmaxApi::ObjectFranchiseofficeApi;
 use EzmaxApi::ObjectFranchisereferalincomeApi;
+use EzmaxApi::ObjectInscriptionApi;
+use EzmaxApi::ObjectInscriptionnotauthenticatedApi;
+use EzmaxApi::ObjectInscriptiontempApi;
+use EzmaxApi::ObjectInvoiceApi;
 use EzmaxApi::ObjectLanguageApi;
 use EzmaxApi::ObjectModulegroupApi;
 use EzmaxApi::ObjectNotificationsectionApi;
 use EzmaxApi::ObjectNotificationtestApi;
+use EzmaxApi::ObjectOtherincomeApi;
 use EzmaxApi::ObjectPaymenttermApi;
 use EzmaxApi::ObjectPeriodApi;
 use EzmaxApi::ObjectPermissionApi;
 use EzmaxApi::ObjectPhonetypeApi;
+use EzmaxApi::ObjectRejectedoffertopurchaseApi;
 use EzmaxApi::ObjectSecretquestionApi;
 use EzmaxApi::ObjectSessionhistoryApi;
 use EzmaxApi::ObjectSignatureApi;